Updated – 22/04/2019 – Monitor Azure File Sync with Azure Monitor is GA.

 You can use the following Telemetry event logs to monitor Azure File Sync locally on the server in Event Viewer under (Applications and Services Logs\Microsoft\File Sync\Agent).

 - The Event ID 9102 is logged once a sync session is completed.
-This event should be used to determine if sync sessions are completing successfully (HResult = 0) and if there are per-item sync errors.
+This event should be used to determine if sync sessions are completed successfully (HResult = 0) and if there are per-item sync errors.
 Check the following documentation for more information: Sync Health & Per-Item Errors.
 The “Files not syncing” metric is based on the Event ID 9102 – Sync session completion event (PerItemErrorCount value), this value includes both transient and persistent per-item errors.

 - The Event ID 9302 is logged every 5 to 10 minutes if there’s an active sync session.
 This event should be used to determine if the current sync session is making progress (AppliedItemCount > 0).
 If sync is not making progress, the sync session should eventually fail and an Event ID 9102 will be logged with the error.
 Check the following documentation for more information about Sync Progress.

 Registered Server Health

 - The Event ID 9301 is logged every 30 seconds when a server queries the service for any jobs.
 If GetNextJob completes with status = 0, the server can communicate with the storage sync service.
 If GetNextJob completes with an error, then check the following documentation for troubleshooting guidance.

 Tiering: To monitor tiering activity and errors on a server, check the following event logs:

 - Event ID 9002 provides ghosting statistics for a server endpoint.
 For example, TotalGhostedFileCount, SpaceReclaimedMB, etc.